tjesi/tjesi.github.io/_pages/service.md

 ## Program Committees and Editoral Boards

+- 2027: IACR Eurocrypt - International Conference on the Theory and Applications of Cryptographic Techniques
 - 2027: IACR PKC - The International Conference on Practice and Theory in Public Key Cryptography
+- 2026: PrivCrypt - Workshop on Foundations and Applications of Privacy-Enhancing Cryptography
 - 2026: IACR CiC - The IACR journal of Communications in Cryptology
 - 2025: PrivCrypt - Workshop on Foundations and Applications of Privacy-Enhancing Cryptography
 - 2025: IACR CiC - The IACR journal of Communications in Cryptology